EQUINE-ASSISTED SERVICES

 Clinical Director: Melanie Flint, LCSW

-Located in central Houston and in northwest Houston on Cypresswood
+Located in Central Houston and Northwest Houston on Cypresswood

 832-560-9698